It’s very important to build your personal brand and network like a pro in today’s business world.

 Based on recent findings from search tool ZipRecruiters, it was estimated that;

 - 73% of hiring managers have hired a candidate through social media

 - 93% of hiring managers review a candidate’s social media profile before deciding to hire them and

 - 60% of the best candidates are referred by other people

-Networking has so much power and influence that you can’t ignore it if you really want to grow your professional network.
+Networking has so much power and influence that you can’t ignore it if you really want to grow your professional network and overall career.

 Sharing as well as asking for assistance where necessary is one of the best ways to keep the connection going.

 Having that in mind, you mustn’t overlook industry events as great opportunities for growing your professional network.

 Keep up with your homework ahead so you will be at alert when you are about to meet a potential new connection.